 Whether we have two legs or four, it’s only natural for ageing to start slowing us down a bit.
 For your senior Setter in particular, you’ll begin to notice the signs when he’s around seven years old.
 Some of them will be clear as a beagle.
 Others, like the ones happening inside Rover’s body, may not be so noticeable.

 Let’s take a walk through the symptoms of your maturing mate, so you’ll know how to spot them.

 On the outside, you’ll may notice the a bit of Mark Ruffalo, or handsome white hair around his muzzle.
 But of course with every grrreat thing in life comes tradeoffs.
 Your silver Foxhound will probably appear to have less energy or interest in his usual lap around the park.
 He may also look a little stiff when he’s getting up, or climbing the stairs.
 And if he’s hesitating to stand up after a good snooze, or having difficulty getting in to the car, you’ll know the good old days have just begun.

 On the inside of Laddie’s body, his sense of sight, sound and smell will be winding down, much like his metabolism.
 And just like we tend to forget more as we grow older, your doggie may not always remember where his rubber Waldo is.
-With this litter of physical and mental changes, you may need to adjust your pet’s nutrition, as well.
-Just ask your vet for some pointers.
+Discuss any concerns you have with your vet.

 Doggie disease and getting on.

 As pet-lovers, we never like to imagine our canine companion getting sick as a dog, as a result of growing older.
 But by catching the symptoms of an old-age disease early, you have a better chance of managing or even curing your golden-year Retriever’s illness.

 So without further a-dog, here are some signs of old-age disease to watch for:

 - Swollen belly